Kequc/kequapp.github.io/content/4-advanced-usage/2-cors-and-options-requests.md

 # CORS and OPTIONS Requests

 CORS behavior is managed by headers as shaped by actions.
-The framework will automatically add default headers we can use for basic support.
+The framework will automatically add default headers you can use for basic support.

-To enable CORS, our application needs to respond to preflight requests, therefore we define an `OPTIONS` route.
+To enable CORS, our application needs to respond to preflight requests, therefore you define an `OPTIONS` route.
 By default, any url that has a matching `OPTIONS` route is decorated with `'Access-Control-Allow-Origin'` with a value of `'*'`.
 This alone is enough to handle the majority of CORS-related cases and functionality.

 ```javascript
 createApp({